Tseax Cone: Lava flows

 All four lava flows contain intact and collapsed lava tubes, as well as lava tree molds.
 At least four lava tubes are situated adjacent to and extend under Tseax Cone.
 They lie at an elevation of 590 m and were the subject of a glaciological study in 1975.
 At the time of study, two of the four lava tubes were found to be ice-free most of the year.
 One of these tubes contained a small braided stream whereas the other tube was dry and did not contain any stream sediments.
 The lack of stream sediments in the latter lava tube indicated that it remained dry and did not contain permanent ice deposits.
 Floors of ice were blocking the other two slightly higher tubes.
 As much as 20 cm of water was covering the ice in summer, indicating that unlike the other two lava tubes, they did not have exit points for water runoff at their lowermost levels.
 There was no evidence that the ice was dissipating as in many other ice caves despite an approximate mean annual temperature of 5 C. The petrographic characteristics of the ice deposits were found to be similar to those in alpine caves such as Eisriesenwelt Cave in Austria and Coulthard Cave in the Canadian Rockies.

 The eruption of the Tseax Cone lava flows had a radical impact on the landscape due to their sudden inundation of the Tseax River valley and the Nass River floodplain.
-Their disruption of the existing drainage system resulted in the formation of new channel planforms and geomorphic features such as lava-dammed lakes, alluvial fan blockages and an inversion of topographic relief.
+Their disruption of the existing drainage system resulted in the formation of new channels and geomorphic features such as lava-dammed lakes, alluvial fan blockages and an inversion of topographic relief.
 The Tseax River was forced to abandon its alluvial channel in favour of bedrock channels along the lava flows, although in some places one or more channels flow on the lava.
 Vetter Creek, a tributary of the Nass River, flows along the western side of the lava and then disappears under the lava-covered Nass River floodplain through a series of sinkholes.
 The lower portions of several alluvial fans are buried under the lava flows, including the Vetter fan which is among the largest.
 Damming of Crater Creek and the Tseax River has resulted in Melita Lake and Lava Lake ponding behind the lava flows, although Lava Lake had already existed before the lava was erupted; it merely increased in depth.
 Ross Lake overlies lava flows in the Tseax River valley north of Lava Lake.